INTERVIEW WITH UDO DIRKSCHNEIDER

 UDO: Exactly, he changed his mind.
 If he wants to, he can still do Accept but with a different singer “laughs.”

 Accept’s second “farewell tour” with Michael Cartellone on drums in Helsinki in 1996

 Tell me something about the project you have with some Russian guys at the moment?

-UDO: Yeah I did a song “Cry Soldier Cry” together with Russian pop duo called Factor 2.
-They are very popular in Russia at the moment but they are not just a pop duo because they also do some rock things.
+UDO: Yeah, I did the song “Cry Soldier Cry” together with a Russian pop duo called Factor 2.
+They are very popular in Russia now, but they are not just a pop duo because they also do some rock things.
 They also do some other stuff like rap stuff and so on and on.
-I was really surprised how popular they are.
-When they came over to Germany and I was bringing them to the train station there came some people and asked their autographs.
-I was like “what?”
-Later on I have learned that they are also very popular in Germany too because there are about six million Russians living in Germany.
-It was really interesting project to do because for the first time ever I did the whole song in Russian language which really wasn’t easy thing to do.
-Also it was great to work together with people from completely different business but it’s like somebody from the record company said, music has no borders.
+I was really surprised by how popular they are.
+When they came over to Germany, and I was bringing them to the train station, some people asked for their autographs.
+I was like, “what?”
+Later on, I have learned that they are also very popular in Germany because about six million Russians are living in Germany.
+It was a really interesting project to do because, for the first time, I did the whole song in the Russian language, which really wasn’t an easy thing to do.
+It was also great to work together with people from completely different businesses, but it’s like somebody from the record company said music has no borders.

 Have you heard the finalized version of the track yet?